-The Investment Adviser has agreed to reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.004% of average daily net assets for the International Equity ESG Fund and to 0.014% of average daily net assets for the International Equity Income Fund, through at least February 28, 2026, and prior to such date, the Investment Adviser may not terminate the arrangements without the approval of the Board of Trustees.
+The Investment Adviser has agreed to reduce or limit "Other Expenses" (excluding acquired fund fees and expenses, transfer agency fees and expenses, service fees and shareholder administration fees (as applicable), taxes, interest, brokerage fees, expenses of shareholder meetings, litigation and indemnification, and extraordinary expenses) to 0.054%, 0.104%, 0.084% and 0.074% of average daily net assets for the China Equity, Emerging Markets Equity, Emerging Markets Equity ex.
+China and ESG Emerging Markets Equity Funds, respectively, through at least February 28, 2026, and prior to such date, the Investment Adviser may not terminate the arrangements without the approval of the Board of Trustees.
 The expense limitations may be modified or terminated by the Investment Adviser at its discretion and without shareholder approval after such date, although the Investment Adviser does not presently intend to do so.
-The Fund's "Other Expenses" may be further reduced by any custody and transfer agency fee credits received by the Fund.
+A Fund's "Other Expenses" may be further reduced by any custody and transfer agency fee credits received by the Fund.